CorlaOnline/ACPaginatorViewController/README.md

        paginatorViewController.orderedViewControllers = orderedViewControllers
        paginatorViewController.paginationDelegate = self
-       paginatorViewController.startViewControllerIndex = 0 // By default is 0, so you can set it only if you need to start from a differen index
+       paginatorViewController.currentViewControllerIndex = 0 // By default is 0, so you can set it only if you need to start from a different index

     }